Art Apart Fair: Art Apart Fair @ Park Royal on Pickering (Fifth Edition January 2015)

-Art Apart Fair (Sixth Edition)
+Art Apart Fair @ Park Royal on Pickering (Sixth Edition July 2015)

 The sixth edition of Art Apart was held from 17 to 19 July 2015.
 Art Apart Fair featured artworks from the Philippines.
 The finest Filipino galleries including Big and Small, Gallery Qube, Art Quartel and more showcased the best of contemporary Filipino artworks.
 Leading the pack of Filipino artists was glass artist Ramon Orlina, who showcased pieces from his stellar three decades in the industry.
 The art works of Ronald Ventura, the auctions record-holder for Southeast Asian paintings, as well as Geraldine Javier, Marina Cruz, Randy Salon and more were present at the sixth edition.

-Art Apart Fair (Seventh Edition)
+Art Apart Fair @ Park Royal on Pickering (Seventh Edition January 2016)

-The seventh edition of Art Apart will be held from 22 to 24 January 2016.
-Art Apart Fair will see the participation of more than 40 Singaporean artists alongside others hailing from Malaysia, Thailand, Korea, Iceland, America, Philippines, Russia and France.
+The seventh edition of Art Apart was held from 22 to 24 January 2016.
+Art Apart Fair featured the participation of more than 40 Singaporean artists as well as artists from Malaysia, Thailand, Korea, Iceland, America, Philippines, Russia and France.
 The Fair is possibly the largest ensemble of fresh, emerging Singaporean artists in an art fair and signals a shift in focus from previous editions that focused on a matrix of foreign artists and art genre.
 The Presidential Suite will be themed "Mosaic" and feature never-before-seen works of Benny Ong, Daniela Beltrani's curated selection of 12 Singapore-based artworks and Rosalind Lim's selection of designers-turned-artists, Hayden Ng and luxury shoe designer Mashizan Masjum.
 Author Bryan Koh will also be presenting his books at the Fair.